 Top 3 reasons why your content isn't being shared

 If you haven’t started content marketing, then can you really call yourself a startup?
 In all seriousness, creating quality content in order to direct traffic towards your website is a tried and tested way to promote a new business.
-Getting your content shared on social media is one of the most effective ways to reach a larger pool of people, and is almost fool-proof in increasing organic referral traffic to your site.
+Getting your content shared on social media is one of the most effective ways to reach a larger pool of people and is almost fool-proof in increasing organic referral traffic to your site.
 It will also improve your SEO, albeit indirectly, and therefore be integral to the promotion of everything you are working towards.

 One of the words most commonly used in conjunction with ‘content’ is ‘quality’.
 It’s so easy to get caught up thinking that the sheer volume of blog posts published will cause increased traffic to your site, but this is simply not the case.
 If one user reads a subpar article, then where is the incentive to share it on their social media?
 Would you share it?
-Don’t write tons of mediocre content and hope that something sticks.
+Don’t write tons of lacklustre content in hopes that something sticks.

 Need someone to write your content for you?
-BrighterBox finds the best graduates for startups in London.
+BrighterBox finds the best graduates for London startups.
 Get in touch today!